 - Now, let’s run experiments to see which channels perform best

-Caveat: The marketing funnel might impact your channel mix prioritisation.
+Caveat: The marketing funnel might impact your channel mix prioritization.
 See the next section.

-How the Marketing Funnel Influences Your Channel Prioritisation
+How the Marketing Funnel Influences Your Channel Prioritization

-This impacts channel mix, because it means you should first test the channels where people are looking for solutions.
-In a lot of cases, this means channels like Google & Bing Ads (or SEO) – but it might also be forums, dark social, affiliates, or events.
-Places where people actively seek an answer.
-Once you’ve picked the lowest-hanging fruit, you can move up the funnel and start to educate colder audiences.
+This approach impacts your channel mix since you should focus on testing the channels where people are actively seeking solutions.
+This could include channels like Google & Bing Ads (or SEO), forums, dark social, affiliates, or events.
+By starting with the channels with the lowest-hanging fruit, you can gradually move up the funnel and educate colder audiences.
 This allows you to expand your reach and introduce your solutions to a broader audience.

 Which B2B Marketing Channels Are Growing?